darrenldl/ffprinter/README.md

 ## Future plan
   - Testing (see question below on the safety of using ffprinter)
   - Porting to C++. ffprinter served as an educational experiment to me, which I expected to fail completely.
 Now that it didn't, I would like to learn C++ and practice it via porting to C++, since I have never been a great C++ programmer.
+Final port, when finished, will appear in this repo, under folder named src++.

 ## Notes to people wanting to do something similar
   - Technical design documents will be put up, and they alone should suffice in describing what's going on in ffprinter without digging through the code.
 I will add my remark and criticisms in the design documents which will hopefully be useful to people who are looking into similar projects of similar scale.